LAST CHANCE FOR ANIMALS

 • After LCA’s undercover investigation into the illegal sale of whale meat at The Hump restaurant in Santa Monica, CA, Federal law enforcement officials brought charges against the owners and the chef for illegally selling the meat of an endangered animal (the Sei whale), and the restaurant shut down.

 • LCA led the rescue of over 230 dogs and 25 cats from one of the worst cases of animal abuse in California's Mojave Desert.
-LCA's SIU was asked to investigate a horrific hoarding situation by the producers of National Geographic's The Dog Whisperer.
+LCA's SIU was asked to investigate a horrific hoarding situation by the producers of National Geographic's, The Dog Whisperer.
 After LCA investigated and spoke with the owners of the property, Bemis and Trapani, sole permission was given to LCA to rescue the neglected and abused animals, which was accomplished after two hot and difficult months.
-Bemis and Trapani have been convicted and sentenced of 20 combined counts of animal cruelty.
+Bemis and Trapani were convicted and sentenced of 20 combined counts of animal cruelty.

 • LCA takes The Dog Whisperer's Cesar Millan undercover inside a Lancaster County, CA puppy mill.
 A special episode of "The Dog Whisperer: Inside Puppy Mills" shows LCA and Cesar teaming up to rescue and rehabilitate dogs from puppy mills.